mbovo/pdh/README.md

 └────────┴────────────────────────────────────────────────────────────────────┴──────────────────────────────────────────────────────────────────────────────────────┘
 ```

-The default output is `table` with one line for each script runned and with one column per each element in the returned object
+The default output is `table` with one line for each script run and with one column per each element in the returned object

 ### Rules: more examples